99kaits/tomochan/README.md

 - stickies
 - blotter
 - flags
+- flood detection, ill need it sooner or later
+- proxy detection?
+Even if i dont use it
 - captcha? probably with an audio one too
 - placeholders of various varieties
 - search